hassan-salloum/VraiHack/README.md

 ### 🔭 I’m currently working on 4 researchs :
        - Radio mobile hacking [GSM, GPRS, SMS, VOIP, VOLTE]
        - android malware [byapssing android sec and AV and GooglePlay protections]
        - installation of complete mail system [SMTP, IMAP, webserver, webmail]
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-- 🤔 I’m looking for help with "osmobts and osmobsc"
+   🤔 I’m looking for help with "osmobts and osmobsc" ? how we use it in real word attack 🤔
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-###💬 You can ask me about:
+### 💬 My domains of skills, where you can ask me about:
-   - Offensive Pentesting
+       - 🐱‍💻Offensive Pentesting
-   - IoT (LoraWan)
+       - 🌐 IoT (LoraWan)
-   - :satellite: Radio mobile (all technologies)
+       - 📡 Radio mobile (all technologies)
-   -
+       - :speaker: Video SoundBox (Alexa)